 Set your metrics

-Before you begin to recruit, you’ll want to determine the recruitment metrics your team will measure so it’s possible to track and evaluate the recruitment cycle over time.
+Before you begin to recruit, you’ll want to determine the recruitment metrics your team will measure so it’s possible to track and evaluate the full life cycle recruiting efforts over time.

 There are hundreds of metrics you can measure your results against, here are some we consider to be the most fundamental to success: